CET Colombia Study Abroad

 CA/SOCI 330 Race and Identities: Debates in the Colombian Context

-Beginner-level Spanish speakers take two CET electives (one Spanish elective and one area studies electives taught in English) and one direct-enroll elective (taught in English).
-Intermediate- and advanced-level Spanish speakers take two to three electives to meet the total 15 to 18 recommended credits.
+Advanced-level Spanish speakers take one core course, at least one direct-enroll elective at UAO, and three or four additional electives to meet the total 15 to 18 recommended credits.

 CET Electives